What we do

 - Examining new and emerging approaches – net-zero communities, carbon neutrality, and more.

 - Next steps forward for local governments to collaborate with each other and the state to promote successful local actions.

-See conference agenda here.
+See complete agenda, conference proceedings, and presentations here.

 New webinars and other events are also listed on our calendar.